nicholasegurley/docker-simple-LMStudio-web-ui/README.md

 2. Scroll to "Persona Manager"
 3. Click "Add Persona" to create custom AI personalities
 4. Edit or delete existing personas as needed
+5. **System Message Priority**: Persona system messages are always sent first

+### Context Configuration

+1. Open Settings (⚙️ icon)
+2. Set "Number of Previous Messages to Send as Context" (0-20)
+3. Default is 5 messages for optimal performance
+4. Set to 0 to disable context (each message is independent)

+### Copy Responses

+Click the copy icon next to any response to copy it to your clipboard.
+Works in both light and dark themes.

 ### Theme Toggle